 PS4 owners have got it made when it comes to VR.
 They don't have to spend hundreds on a HTC Vive or an Oculus Rift along with a high specced PC to power it – and there's still an amazing list of games to choose from.

-Sony's headset, which plays nice with all PS4 consoles, is arguably the easiest of the proper VR headsets to set up – and with 130 new games slated to land in 2018, there's plenty to play on it as well.
+Sony's headset, which plays nice with all PS4 consoles, isn't the most technically impressive headset of the premium tier, but it is arguably the easiest to get going with – and with 130 new games slated to land in 2018, there's plenty to play on it as well.

 Wareable verdict: Sony PlayStation VR review

-We've stacked up a fair few hours in PS VR land, playing the top rated games that are out now and available to buy to make sure you don't pick up a VR dud from the PlayStation Store.
+We've stacked up a fair few hours in PS VR land, playing the top-rated games that are out now and available to buy, to help make sure you don't pick up a VR dud from the PlayStation Store.

-In the list below, we've put the games we've played up top, and below that are the upcoming games we're most excited for.
+In the list below, we've put our top picks of the moment on top, and below that are the upcoming games we're most excited for.
 Some are PS4 titles which now have a VR mode, some were built specifically for virtual reality.

-Let us know what you're playing in the comments sections below.
+Let us know what you're playing in the comments section below.

 One of the best VR games hits PlayStation.
 Superhot's unique mechanic means time only moves when you do, turning you into a total bullet-dodging badass.
 While the limitations of the PS VR's camera make this version feel a little more constrained than the others, it's still just as much fun.
 A hot mess, in the best way possible.